andrglo/docker-mkdocs/README.md

 # MkDocs

-This is a simple Docker container for running the [MkDocs](http://www.mkdocs.org) documentation site builder tool
+This is a simple Docker container for running the [MkDocs](http://www.mkdocs.org) documentation site builder tool.
+Many of the stuff here I've learned from the work of Sammeer Naik in [gitlab](https://github.com/sameersbn/docker-gitlab) and others docker containers

-### Inspired by and based on

-The work of Sammeer Naik in [gitlab](https://github.com/sameersbn/docker-gitlab) and others docker containers

 ### Usage